odan/slim4-skeleton/docs/frontend.md

 Twig is the simple, yet powerful templating engine provided by Symfony.

-In fact, all Twig views are compiled into plain PHP code and cached until they are modified, meaning Twig adds essentially zero overhead to your application.

-Twig view files use the `.twig` file extension and are typically stored in the `templates/` directory.
+All Twig templates with the extension `*.twig` are stored in the directory: `templates/`

+Twig templates will be converted to native PHP code and cached until the template changes.
+This means that Twig does not add much overhead to your application.

 ## Translation

-The integrated localization features provide a convenient way to retrieve strings in various languages, allowing you to easily support multiple languages within your application.
+The integrated localization features provides a convenient way to retrieve strings in various languages, allowing you to easily support multiple languages within your application.

-Language strings are stored in files within the `resources/locale` directory.
+Translation files are stored in the directory: `resources/locale`

 Within this directory there should be a `mo` and `po` file for each language supported by the application.